httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Media Type `application/partial-upload` {#media-type-partial-upload}

 The `application/partial-upload` media type describes a contiguous block from the representation data that should be uploaded to a resource.
 There is no minimum block size and the block might be empty.
 The block can be a subset of the representation data, where the start and/or end of the block don't line up with the start and/or end of the representation data respectively.

+### Retry {#retry}

+If the client unexpectedly received a non-successful response with the `Upload-Complete` header field value of false or missing when creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}), it can apply the heuristics described below to retry or resume the upload.

+- `409 (Conflict)` with the `Upload-Complete` header field value of false can be resumed with the correct offset.
+If no `Upload-Offset` header field is provided, it SHOULD retrieve the offset ({{offset-retrieval}}).
+- `413 (Content Too Large)` can be resumed after applying appropriate limits.
+- `429 (Too Many Requests)` can be retried after appropriate delays.
+- `5xx (Server Error)` status codes can be retried.

+If no final response was received at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}).

+The client should limit the number of retries it performs before considering the upload a failure.

 # Problem Types